Home » Repurposed Furniture » Headboard | Bed Parts | Cribs » DIY Coat Rack Repurposed Bunk Bed

 DIY Bed Coat Rack

-Don’t these hooks really make the DIY bed coat Rack look awesome?
-I am really loving the light distressing!
+Don’t these hooks make the DIY bed coat Rack look awesome?
+I love the light distressing!

-When I first started painting this diy bed coat rack, I didn’t think I was going to like it.
+When I first started painting this DIY bed coat rack, I didn’t think I would like it.
 But it quickly won me over.

 gail